 With one of the biggest and most well-known teams in Europe, Bristows is the go-to firm for pragmatic, expert-informed data protection advice.
 Our clients rely on us for guidance on a huge range of data protection issues, with our recommendations always rooted in pragmatism and what will actually work for their business.

 Our work is nearly always international, and we are constantly working with our network of overseas data protection counsel to provide a truly global perspective on the law.

 We specialise in developing practical and proportionate compliance programmes for organisations, large and small.
 We have considerable expertise in building GDPR programmes, typically for global companies looking to apply GDPR as their standard internationally.

-International data transfers are amongst our clients’ biggest concerns, and we are constantly advising organisations on how to ensure their internal and external data flows are lawful, based on the US Privacy Shield and EU Standard Clauses.
-We have also have a specialty in developing Binding Corporate Rules for both controllers and processors, and have drafted and negotiated BCRs for some of the world’s largest most well-known companies, with the ‘lead authority’ in the UK, France, Germany or the Netherlands.
+International data transfers are amongst our clients’ biggest concerns, and we are constantly advising organisations on how to ensure their internal and external data flows are lawful, in light of changing case law and guidance.
+We also have a specialty in developing Binding Corporate Rules for both controllers and processors, and have drafted and negotiated BCRs for some of the world’s largest most well-known companies, with the ‘lead authority’ in the UK, France, Germany or the Netherlands.